marryamaqeel/sandtris/README.md

 ![SFML](https://img.shields.io/badge/SFML_3.0-8CC445?style=for-the-badge&logo=c%2B%2B&logoColor=white)
 ![Algorithm](https://img.shields.io/badge/Algorithm-BFS-blueviolet?style=for-the-badge)

-**Sandtris** is a high-performance, Object-Oriented game engine built in C++.
-It reinvents the classic Tetris formula by introducing real-time **Cellular Automata** physics.
-In this game, Tetrominoes are not just rigid blocks; they are composed of thousands of individual sand particles that shatter, cascade, and settle into gaps upon impact.
+**Sandtris** is a high-performance C++ game engine that reimagines the classic Tetris formula through the lens of real-time **Cellular Automata** physics.
+In this engine, blocks are not rigid shapes; they are composed of thousands of individual sand particles that react to gravity, slide down slopes, and stack into natural pyramids upon impact.

 ---

-## 🚀 Technical Highlights
+## 🌟 Technical Highlights

-### 1. Real-Time Particle Simulation
+### 1. Real-Time Particle Physics
-The engine utilizes a custom-built physics simulation based on **Cellular Automata**.
+The heart of the engine is a custom **Cellular Automata** simulation.
-*   **Bottom-Up Traversal:** Updates the grid from the bottom row upward to prevent "teleportation" bugs and simulate realistic gravity.
+*   **Bottom-Up Traversal:** The grid is processed from the bottom row upward using 1D-array mathematical indexing to prevent "teleportation" bugs and simulate realistic gravity.
-*   **Diagonal Sliding:** Sand particles check their down-left and down-right neighbors, allowing them to form natural pyramids and slide down slopes.
+*   **Diagonal Sliding:** Every grain of sand checks its immediate neighbors to calculate diagonal sliding, allowing sand to pour into gaps and form realistic piles.

-### 2. BFS Flood-Fill Line Clearing
+### 2. BFS Color-Blob Line Clearing
-Unlike traditional Tetris, Sandtris uses a **Breadth-First Search (BFS)** algorithm to detect line clears.
+Unlike traditional Tetris, Sandtris uses a custom **Breadth-First Search (BFS)** algorithm to detect line clears.
 *   **Monolithic Blobs:** The engine searches for contiguous clusters of the same color.
-*   **Clear Condition:** A blob is cleared only if it manages to touch both the **Left and Right walls** of the play area simultaneously.
+*   **Clear Condition:** A blob is cleared only if a single contiguous mass of color manages to touch both the **Left and Right walls** of the play area simultaneously.
-*   **Visual Feedback:** Particles enter a "dying" state, turning white before vanishing to provide satisfying player feedback.
+*   **Visual Polish:** Cleared particles enter a "dying" state (flashing white) using a delta-time timer before vanishing.

-### 3. Advanced OOP & Memory Management
+### 3. Advanced OOP Architecture & Memory
-*   **Abstract Architecture:** Uses a `GameObject` base class with virtual rendering methods to manage the physics `Grid` and the player-controlled `Tetromino`.
+*   **Inheritance & Polymorphism:** Utilizes an abstract `GameObject` base class to standardized positioning and rendering across the `Grid` and `Tetromino` classes.
-*   **Manual Memory Control:** To demonstrate low-level proficiency, the project avoids standard containers in favor of **Raw Dynamic Pointers** (`new`/`delete`) and custom class destructors to ensure zero memory leaks.
+*   **Manual Memory Management:** To demonstrate mastery of memory allocation, the engine avoids standard containers in favor of **Raw Dynamic Pointers** (`new`/`delete`) and custom class destructors to ensure zero memory leaks.

-### 4. Audio & Persistent Data
+### 4. Dynamic UI & Persistent Data
-*   **Dynamic Sound Engine:** Hardware-accelerated audio using SFML 3's new audio pipeline for shattering sounds and line-clear chimes.
+*   **Neon Arcade Interface:** Features a fully interactive UI built with SFML 3, including a Main Menu with difficulty selection, a Pause state, and a Game Over screen.
-*   **Persistent High Scores:** Implements C++ File I/O (`<fstream>`) to track **three independent high scores** (Easy, Medium, Hard) saved in a local `highscores.txt` file.
+*   **Independent High Scores:** Utilizes C++ File I/O (`<fstream>`) to track and save **three separate high scores** (Easy, Medium, Hard) to a local `highscore.txt` file.
+*   **Hardware-Accelerated Audio:** A multi-channel sound engine for menu music, rotation clicks, and line-clear chimes.

 ---